 WHAT YOU SHOULD KNOW:

-- Taking hormone replacements may cause weight gain and swelling in your feet and legs.
-They may increase your risk of having heart problems and breast, prostate, colon, or blood cancers.
-They may weaken your bones and increase your risk of having fractures (broken bones).
-You may have trouble falling asleep and have sudden mood changes.
-Taking certain hormone replacements during pregnancy may cause your baby to have certain birth defects.
-With surgery, your brain, nerves, and blood vessels may get damaged.
-Surgery may cause you to bleed too much or you may get an infection.
+- Treatment may increase your risk of heart problems and breast, prostate, colon, or blood cancers.
+It may also increase your risk of bone fractures or bone loss.
+Your brain, nerves, or blood vessels may be damaged during surgery.
+Surgery may also increase your risk for bleeding or an infection.
 After surgery, you may have headaches, or weakness in some parts of your body.

 WHILE YOU ARE HERE: